Social Stories 10.2 Two-Day Workshop!

 Venue: Kettering Conference Centre, Thurston Dr. Kettering, Northants NN15 6PB.
 UK

-This workshop is for any parent, professional, family member, or friend who is working on behalf of one or more children, adolescents, or adults with autism.
-Social Stories are particularly valuable for individuals with autism with moderate learning challenges to gifted academic ability and applicable for all levels of cognitive impairment with adaptation and modification.
+This two-day workshop is for any parent, professional, family member, or friend who is working on behalf of one or more children, adolescents, or adults with autism.
+Social Stories are an evidence-based practice in the field of autism.
+Often used with individuals with autism with moderate learning challenges to gifted academic ability, *Social Stories are applicable for all levels of cognitive impairment with adaptation and modification.

 Social Stories are one of the most popular evidence-based instructional strategies for learners with autism in the world.
 They are also frequently misused and misunderstood.
 Learning how to research, develop, and implement a genuine Social Story is critical to their effectiveness, safety, and integrity.
 The goal is to build positive social concepts and skills in an individually tailored, unassuming, and supportive learning context.

 This is a Social Stories 10.2 workshop.
 Social Stories 10.2 is the most recent version of the criteria that define what is, and what is not, a Social Story.
 Each participant receives a Social Stories 10.2 Certificate at the completion of the workshop.
 The current 10.2 Social Story Criteria:

 - Introduce a newly revised definition of Social Stories;

 - Are based on a shorter albeit expanded rationale that includes context theory;

 - Reflects new research and the most current experience with the Social Story approach;

 - Retrieve ‘long lost’ but critical ideas from the “Social Story Archives’;